sqlfluff/sqlfluff/docs/source/layout.rst

 #.
 Do we have *enough* line breaks that *line length* doesn't become
    excessive.
 Long lines are hard to read, especially given that readers may be on varying screen sizes or have multiple windows open.
+This is (of course) configurable, but the default is 80 characters (in line with the `dbt Labs SQL style guide`_.)

 #.
 Are the positioning of *blank lines* (i.e. lines with nothing other
    than whitespace on them) appropriate.
 There are some circumstances